Skip to Content

 DTG – A laid-back, uncrowded pool scene.

-Cosmopolitan: A cabana or daybed purchase will unlock access to both the Boulevard and Chelsea pools at Cosmopolitan.
-The fee you pay up-front is a food & beverage minimum that can then be spent at the pool.
+Cosmopolitan: A cabana or daybed purchase will unlock access to Cosmopolitan’s Boulevard and Chelsea pools.
+The fee you pay is a food & beverage minimum that can be spent at the pool.

 Cosmopolitan's Boulevard Pool with no people in it, surrounded by purple loungers and daybeds.